offsoc/ReplaceHexPatcher/docs/docs_EN.md

 Now about the template.
 The template structure was made so that the data could be easily filled in manually with the usual Ctrl+C and Ctrl+V, so the data templates are in the format `.json` and `.xml` are not suitable because it is easy to make mistakes and break the structure when filling them out.

-**Template structure:**

-1. Sections (blocks with rows/data)
+##### Template structure:

+- sections
+- comments
+- global variables
+- content outside the sections

+###### Sections

-   1. The template can contain different data and each data type must be located in its own section.
+The template can contain different data, and each data type must be located in its own section.
 The sections are separated by lines that contain the following text

-   - `[start-SECTION NAME]` - the line is the beginning of the section
+- `[start-SECTION_NAME]` - the line is the beginning of the section
-          - `[end-SECTION NAME]` - string end of section
+- `[end-SECTION_NAME]` - string end of section
-          - everything between these lines (that is, inside the section) is the data of the section and will be analyzed by the parser depending on the name of the section
+- everything between these lines (that is, inside the section) is the data of the section and will be analyzed by the parser depending on the name of the section.
-          - everything that is not inside any section will not be analyzed in any way, in fact, it can be considered comments on the template and sections, and you can write anything inside the sections
+- everything that is not inside any section will not be analyzed in any way, in fact, it can be considered comments on the template and sections, and you can write anything inside the sections.
-          - sections can be arranged in any sequence, this will not affect the order of their analysis.
+- the sections can be arranged in any sequence, this will not affect the order of their analysis.
 The order is set in the MAIN area in the parser

-   1. There are such sections, more details about each will be further
+There are many such sections, more details about each will be further.

+- `flags`
 - `variables`
 - `pre_powershell_code`
 - `pre_cmd_code`
 - `patch_bin`
 - `patch_text`
 - `file_create_from_text`
 - `file_create_from_base64`
 - `hosts_add`
 - `hosts_remove`
 - `files_or_folders_delete`
 - `firewall_block`
 - `firewall_remove_block`
 - `registry_file`
 - `post_powershell_code`
 - `post_cmd_code`

-2. Comments
+###### Comments

-   - Everything that is not inside any section will not be analyzed in any way, in fact, we can consider it comments on the template and sections, and you can write anything inside the sections
+Everything that is not inside any section will not be analyzed in any way, in fact, it can be considered comments on the template and sections, and you can write anything inside the sections.

-      - There may also be comments inside the sections.
-All lines containing this text `;;` are considered comments and will be deleted before further analysis
+There may also be comments inside the sections.
+All lines containing this text are:
+- `;;`
+- `#`

+They are considered comments and will be deleted before further analysis.

-3. Global variables
+###### Global variables

+When specifying file paths, the paths may contain dynamic data that depends on the system's "settings" - the user's name.
+Therefore, I decided to make some words as global variables for the entire text in all sections of the template:
-    - The text `$USER` will be replaced with the name of the current Windows user everywhere in the template
+- `$USER` and `USERNAME_FIELD` will be replaced with the name of the current Windows user.
+- `USERPROFILE_FIELD` and `USERHOME_FIELD` will be replaced with the path to the home folder - the path to the Windows user folder

+###### Text outside the sections

+Everything that is outside the sections is not taken into account or analyzed in any way.
+Therefore, the spaces between sections can be used as an area with comments/notes/documentation.
+This is especially true if you have a lot of hex patterns.

+It also provides a certain opportunity to hide/obfuscate the template from a variety of "automatic analyzers".
+You can put the template sections/embed them in a large text file to reduce the suspicion that the text is somehow related to file modification.

+But hiding the data was not the goal or step in creating the utility.
+I just followed the strategy that there should be no strict data structure for the template, so that you can manually put lines with paths and patterns in any text editor...

-**The sequence of actions in the parser**
+#### The sequence of actions in the parser

 1. Search and replace all global variables in the template
 2. Checking for sections `hosts_remove`, `hosts_add`, `firewall_block`, `firewall_remove_block`, `registry_file`.
 If there are such sections and the parser is not running on behalf of the Administrator, we restart the parser with the arguments received on behalf of the Administrator, because when using data from these sections, 100% admin rights will be needed and in order not to request these rights in separate processes when processing data from each section, it is more convenient to restart the script with the necessary rights from the very beginning.
 3. Search for sections and extract data from them in this order